 Mortgage-Backed Securities.
 Mortgage-backed securities represent participating interests in pools of residential mortgage loans, which may be guaranteed by the U.S. government, its agencies, or its instrumentalities or those of other governments, depending on the security in question.
 However, the guarantee of these types of securities relates to the principal and interest payments, and not to the market value of such securities.
-In addition, the guarantee only relates to the mortgage-backed securities held by the fund and not the purchase of shares of the Fund.
+In addition, the guarantee only relates to the mortgage-backed securities held by a Fund and not the purchase of Shares of a Fund.